knoxite/website/content/docs/guide/content.md

 Verify done: 0 errors
 ```

-And to verify an snapshot, you have to specify the volume id as well as the snapshot id:
+To verify a snapshot, you have to specify the volume ID as well as the snapshot ID:

 ```
 $ knoxite verify e41ace59 90e34853